maxmarsc/dave/USER_GUIDE.md

 When disabling the frozen setting, the frozen data is deleted.

 ### Concatenate
-When enabling "concat" on a container, nothing happens yet.
+*Not all type of entities are compatible with the concatenate feature* When enabling "concat" on a container, nothing happens yet.
 When new data comes in, it is concatenated, channel-wise, to the old data, left-to-right